neo4j-devtools/graph-app-starter/README.md

 #### Entry point

-When development mode is enabled additional app is added to the list of other apps: `Development App`.
+When development mode is enabled, additional app is added to the list of other apps: `Development App`.

 Developer needs to setup entry point for Graph App in settings.